 The days of manually handling every work order are long gone.
 Your field force employees need to be tech-savvy to be able to effectively adopt new software to carry out the job more efficiently and seamlessly on the go.

-Why do field service companies need a policy to take care of their Field Workers
+Why do field service companies need a policy to take care/ motivate your field force

 Due to the risky nature of the work field service workers perform, it’s up to the management to take care of their employees to meet their safety and compliance obligations.
 This is also important to improve employee engagement and achieve goals.